 We also used an Ubbi Potty Hook to keep the bathroom neat and tidy.

 The Potette Potty was a lifesaver for car rides, trips to the mall, preschool, and visiting family.
 Since we never knew when he'd have to go, the portable potty made it super easy for us to stay consistent while away from home.
 (Don't forget to buy extra liners, too.)

 Just for fun

-- Annie's Organic Bunny Gummy Bears are Ryan's favorite and were a great reward treat, and one that I didn't feel guilty about!
+Annie's Organic Bunny Gummies are Ryan's favorite and were a great reward treat, and one that I didn't feel guilty about!

 My top potty training tips: